awojaczek-security/SOC-Incident-Analysis_Labs/SOC169 - Possible IDOR Attack Detected/00_README/README.md

 The next step is to verify the log management information.
 Five entries were found, and their dates and times are very close to the data contained in the alert.
-The logs show that the attacker sent **POST** requests to five different user_ids in a short period of time.
-The status of each request is **200**, which at first glance may indicate that the attack was successful.

-Below is an example of several logs for different user IDs.

 </p>
 <p align="center">